pixijs/layers/README.md

 let layer = new Layer();
 ```

-Pixi DisplayObject/Container can be rendered inside its layer instead of direct parent
+A DisplayObject/Container can be rendered inside its layer instead of direct parent

 ```js
 bunnySprite.parentLayer = layer;